leviathanbadger/cc-web-components/PROJECT-PLAN.md

 ```

 This build-test job does everything on each push/PR: it checks out the code, sets up Node and
-Rust, caches dependencies for speed, builds the Rust WASM, runs Rust tests, runs JS tests, lints,
+The workflow caches node modules for speed, runs JS tests, lints and builds the library.
+Vitest can
-and builds the library.
-The caching of ~/.cargo/registry and target will greatly speed up Rust
-compilation after the first run, and caching ~/.npm (or node_modules) speeds up npm install.
-We use wasm32-unknown-unknown target for Rust as required for wasm-bindgen.
-We run tests in
-release mode for Rust (--release) to ensure the optimized code doesn’t have different behavior
-(and it’s faster).
-Vitest is run in coverage mode perhaps to collect coverage (optional).
+be run in coverage mode if desired.

 If all steps pass, we know the commit is good.
 We might also consider adding a matrix for
 different OS (windows-latest, macos-latest) or different Node versions to ensure broad
-compatibility, but since this is a library (mostly OS-agnostic except the Rust build), we can
-stick to Ubuntu for simplicity.
+compatibility, but since this is a library we can stick to Ubuntu for simplicity.

 For the CD (Continuous Deployment) part – publishing to NPM – we can extend this workflow or
 use a separate one.
 One safe approach is to publish only when a new Git tag is pushed.
 For example: